 Security Guide¶

-This guide summarizes security-related settings and best practices when deploying Pleiades GSLB.
+This guide summarizes security-related settings and best practices when deploying Nexus GSLB.

 Principles - Secure by default: HTTPS health checks verify TLS by default; GitOps requires signed commits when enabled. - Least privilege: limit credentials and subject permissions to the minimum required. - Defense in depth: mTLS for NATS, signed GitOps config, and restricted runtime privileges.